networkf/network.github.io/research.md

 <a href="https://research.network.foundation/dreamgroups">Dream Groups</a>
 <br>
+A list of groups, forum, communities for lucid dreaming.

 <a href="https://research.network.foundation/dreamresearchers">Dream Researchers</a>
 <br>
+A list of researchers exploring the field of dreams in various ways.

 <a href="https://research.network.foundation/dreamscience">Dream Scientific Articles</a>
 <br>
+A list of published dream science articles.

 <a href="https://research.network.foundation/dreamtools">Dream Tools</a>
 <br>
+A list of lucid dreaming tools.

 <a href="https://network.foundation/network.pdf">Whitepaper</a>
 <br>